 What happens if I move or change my name?

-What is the process to renew my commission as a Georgia Notary?
+What is the process for renewing my commission as a Georgia Notary?

 What do I need to know about remote online notarization in Georgia?